 Specific acronym in bold – full name in normal text.
 Include acronyms specific to the series topic.

-Operational
+Operational Overview

+This guideline considers application of RDF to VTS areas of responsibility.
+These areas may vary in the types of risks, vessels and their interactions, the required sensor ranges and the types of services.

+Radio Direction Finders (RDF) are a sensor system that supports VTS and SAR operation by indicating the direction/bearing to a VHF transmitting station.
+Since a RDF only indicates the bearing of the transmitting station relative to the RDF sensor location, two or more appropriately located RDFs are needed to estimate the position of the transmitting station.

-This guideline considers application of to different operational areas.
-These areas vary in the types of risks, vessels and their interactions, the required sensor ranges and the types of services.
-Within the total VTS area, there are generally several different operational areas.The necessary Functional and Performance requirements may differ across the VTS, so that setting the Functional and Performance Requirement should be conducted precisely for each operational area to make sure the navigational risks are mitigated and VTS Operators can provide services smoothly.
+The necessary Functional and Performance requirements may differ throughout the geographical area of VTS responsibility.
+As such, setting the Functional and Performance Requirement should be conducted precisely for each unique area to make sure the navigational risks are mitigated and VTS Operators can provide services smoothly.

 VTS authorities should consider the need for an RDF system based on the type of traffic in the VTS area, such as